Kasra1377/document-invoice/README.md

 ![OCR](demo/scanned-document.gif)

-Please note that you have to take photo from form in right position and ...
+Please note that the photo of the form must be taken in an appropriate position and photo must be taken in high resolution quality.
+Otherwise this program does not output accurate results.

 #### Database Connection
 The last step is the connection between SQL database and Python files.
 In this specific project I selected MySQL platform and in order to run this project on your local computer you have to download MySQL from this [link](https://dev.mysql.com/downloads/workbench/).
 In addition `my-sql.connector` library must be installed on your computer.
-In order to install it, open up your Command Prompt and type
+In order to install it, open up your Command Prompt and type:

 ```
 pip install mysql-connector-pytho